-To get started making your own ice cream you'll need four components: an ice cream batch machine, a hardening cabinet, tempering cabinet and dipping cabinet.
-All that might sound like a lot upfront but it is an investment in your long term success.
+To get started making your own ice cream you'll need four components: an ice cream batch machine, a hardening cabinet, a tempering cabinet, and dipping cabinet.
+All that might sound like a lot upfront but it is an investment in your long-term success.
 The return on your investment will pay off when you consider that producing your own ice cream is a fraction of the cost of buying wholesale.
-If the long term economic payoff isn't motivation enough then consider the other advantages of making your own product.
+If the long-term economic payoff isn't motivation enough then consider the other advantages of making your own product.

 You Create Your Own Brand

 Producing your own product allows you to brand store, your product in your own unique and specific way.
 When you produce unique flavors and package them, you are creating a brand for your store and this brand can, in time, can create great demand.
-When a customer buys some of your unique branded ice cream and it take home to the freezer, then it's constantly front-of-mind every time they open the freezer...and when they run out...they can only get it at your store.
+When a customer buys some of your unique branded ice cream and it takes home to the freezer, then it's constantly front of mind every time they open the freezer...and when they run out...they can only get it at your store.

 You Can Create Your Own Unique Flavors